 - Virtually eliminate downtime and increase visitor metrics

 Alley then worked to streamline the system and interface to match their workflow, and shave critical hours and minutes from the time news happened to the moment it was posted.
 For example, they adapted the system’s handling of uploaded images to drastically reduce the work needed to meet the various art specifications.
-In the legacy system “they had to crop every image eight times.
-There was no auto-thumbnailing, and there was no intelligent cropping, so they were literally, every image that they would upload, they’d have to upload eight times and crop it into eight different sizes,” according to Stern.
+In the legacy system “there was no auto-thumbnailing, and there was no intelligent cropping, so every image would have to be uploaded uploaded eight times and cropped into eight different sizes,” according to Stern.
 In the new system a gallery took five minutes, rather than two hours.
 “They were totally delighted to move to WordPress,” he said.

 In the period after launch, Stern saw major gains in just about every key metric he tracked, from performance improvements to uptime to significant increases in visitor traffic.
-In 2013 the Post reduced downtime from eleven hours in a single month to virtually zero in its first year on WordPress.com VIP.
-Stern was extremely satisfied with the results: “Whether you wanted to look at it from a performance standpoint or in terms of speed metrics, or you wanted to look at downtime, or the traffic pre and post launch, all the data supported the decision that we made.”
+The New York Post reduced downtime from 11 hours in a single month to virtually zero in its first year on WordPress VIP.
+Stern was extremely satisfied with the results: “Whether you wanted to look at it from a performance standpoint or in terms of speed metrics, or you wanted to look at downtime or the traffic pre- and post-launch, all the data supported the decision that we made.”

-Before its transition, the Post was paying for additional CDN services on top of its hosting setup.
-With VIP’s own global content distribution network included at no additional cost, the Post was able to eliminate those external CDN services and realize significant savings.
+Before its transition, The Post was paying for additional CDN services on top of its hosting setup.
+With WordPress VIP’s own global content distribution network included at no additional cost, The Post was able to eliminate those external CDN services and realize significant savings.
 Additional savings came in the form of a faster and more efficient development pipeline optimized to share code across all of its sites.
-And the flat fee structure of WordPress.com VIP allowed the Post to think beyond its own infrastructure limitations.
-Stern puts it succinctly: “our hosting costs have not gone up as we’ve more than quadrupled the size of our audience.”
+And the flat fee structure of WordPress VIP allowed The Post to think beyond its own infrastructure limitations.
+Stern put it succinctly: “Our hosting costs have not gone up as we’ve more than quadrupled the size of our audience.”

-With all of the efficiencies associated with moving away from proprietary software and leaving the performance, scale, security, and maintenance to the VIP managed platform, the Post saved money the first year, and was able to use the money to renovate its newsroom, “a multimillion dollar project, funded entirely with what we saved,” says Stern.
+With all of the efficiencies associated with moving away from proprietary software and leaving the performance, scale, security, and maintenance to the WordPress VIP managed platform, The Post saved money the first year, and was able to use the money to renovate its newsroom, “a multimillion-dollar project, funded entirely with what we saved,” said Stern.

-Stern summed up the collaboration with WordPress.com VIP and Alley Interactive: “An entirely new design, a much easier site to navigate, a much better reading experience with performance that was mindbogglingly fantastic.”
+Stern summed up the collaboration with WordPress VIP and Alley: “An entirely new design, a much easier site to navigate, a much better reading experience with performance that was mindbogglingly fantastic.”